-Once Oliver is removed from the mat; the human rolls the big walking machine over and prepares to lower the bottom half.
-Once the machine is placed, Oliver does a quick walk-around and indicates when he is satisfied that the placement is correct.
+Once Oliver is removed from the mat, the human rolls the big walking machine over and prepares to lower the bottom half.
+Once the machine is placed purrfectly, Oliver does a quick walk-around and indicates when he is satisfied that the placement is correct.

-After Oliver has given a “paws up”, the human lowers the moving part of the machine.
+After Oliver has given a “paws up” to placement, the human lowers the moving part of the machine.
 It is then my job to carefully observe all areas of said machine before we allow the human to get on it.

 After all feline inspection is completed indicate to your human that the machine may now be used.
 This indication may take many forms; we prefer stretching out across the length of the machine as our signal. you may find something more suitable for your household.
 The human (once she removes us) may then begin the walking procedure.